-Click the link below to view a video clip made while I was running 15 Meter CW on January 8, 2014
+Click the link below to view a video clip made while I was running as W1AW/7 on 15 Meter CW January 8, 2014

 I recently purchased a CrankIR Portable HF Vertical for use with portable QRP operation.
 Click the link below the photo to find two videos demonstrating the simple CrankIR assembly and disassembly process.

 My primary interests have always been DXing and Contesting.
 I favor CW operation, but do operate both SSB and CW.
 I was first licensed as N3AUE at age 36 in 1979.
 Previous stations and calls include: N3AUE - Maryland 1979-1982, KI3L – Maryland 1982-84, KI3L/5 – New Mexico 1984-89, KI3L/5 – Texas 1989-1996, N5LZ – Texas 1996 – 2004, and N5LZ/7 – Utah 2004 to present.
 Mendon, located in Cache Valley in northern Utah, is about 10 miles west of Logan and 20 miles south of the Idaho border.
 The elevation is approximately 4500 feet, but a 9000 foot mountain ridge 2 1/2 miles to my southwest (Mendon Peak on the Wellsville Mountains) does create significant terrain issues.(see the photos below).